 - To check your ratings, log in to the submission page instructions and click "View Ratings."

-- Students whose three submissions are primarily “superior” will be given a “writes with distinction” designation on their transcript and will receive a congratulatory letter and certificate.
+- Students whose submissions are primarily “superior” will be given a “writes with distinction” designation on their transcript.
+This requires an overall average score of 3.75.